University of L'Aquila (UAQ), Italy

 Local buses are operated by A.M.A.
 For more information and timetable see here

-The webpage is in Italian, but all you need to do is enter the word "ospedale" or "coppito" in the search box.
+The webpage is in Italian, but all you need to do is enter the word "ospedale" or "Università - Polo Coppito" in the search box.

-Number 1 or 2U Bus are very likely the ones you'll need most, as they connect our campus to the bus station at the Hotel Amiternum, the "L'Aquilone" shopping centre, as well as the main coach station (known as Collemaggio) in the old city centre.
-But there are several other buses that might take you there - just check out the link above.
+Number 1 or 2U Bus are very likely the ones you'll need most, as they connect our campus to the bus station at the Hotel Amiternum, the "L'Aquilone" shopping centre, as well as the main terminaus/bus station (known as Collemaggio or Terminal) in the old city centre.

 Travel Links